Damaskuszimmer im Japanischen Palais

 Aufruf

 You are invited to use the premises for your offers and projects: An open place of exchange and lived hospitality is created!
 Join us - come by, have a cup of tea and make yourself comfortable with us!
 Are you interested in using our rooms on a regular basis?
-Please contact Barbara Höffer at voelkerkunde.dresden@skd.museum
+Please contact Barbara Höffer at voelkerkunde.dresden(at)skd.museum

 © Staatliche Kunstsammlungen Dresden